Building Atlantic Canada’s Adaptation Workforce

 Cost

-Free to register, but you (or your employer) must cover transportation costs to attend in-person training sessions.
-A limited number of travel bursaries is available for those most in need.
+Free to apply, but you (or your employer) must cover transportation costs to attend in-person training sessions (Fall program only) in your province.
+A limited number of travel bursaries is available for eligible participants most in need.
 Get in touch with us to learn more.

 Future intakes: (English and French cohorts)